persteenolsen/django-starter-two/README.md

 The Admin Backend is using a MySQL Database for both Dev + Prod, but is able to use a SQLite for Dev

-To connect to the MySQL DB install the Python package "pymysql" and the packeges from the requirements.txt
+To connect to the MySQL install the Python package "pymysql" and the packeges from the requirements.txt

 ```bash
 pip install -r requirements.txt